Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/README.md

 ***
 # PYTHON FOR EXPLORATORY DATA ANALYSIS (EDA), DATA CLEANING, AND SORTING
 The dataset used for the analysis contained 929 rows × 45 columns.
 Exploratory Data Analysis (EDA) was done on the data to get a better understanding and insight of the dataset, We need to perform some data cleaning before we can start analyzing the dataset.
-This involves dropping irrelevant columns, renaming columns, handling missing values, and converting data types, the result was written back to a csv file named 'aid_workers_kika_df'. below is the code and dataset done using python.
+This involves dropping irrelevant columns, renaming columns, handling missing values, and converting data types, the result was written back to a csv file named 'aid_workers_kika_df'. below is the link of the Exploratory Data Analysis (EDA) done using Python.

 https://github.com/Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/blob/zlimshitmain/aid-worker-kika-data.ipynb